 One of the key challenges with the Triple Bottom Line Concept is the difficulty of measuring the social and environmental bottom lines, which necessitates the three separate accounts being evaluated on their own merits and related factors affecting them.

-Anatomy of the Triple Bottom Line Concept :
+What is the Triple Bottom Line (TBL) Concept?

 Normally, a company’s bottom line on its income statement is its net income, i.e., its profits but in the case of Triple Bottom Line Concept it is intended to advance the objective of sustainability in the overall business practices, in which the focus of companies is extended beyond just higher sales and profits and includes social and environmental issues to measure the total cost of doing business.